catwell/www.warp10.io/howto/create-a-udf.md

 ---
-title: Create and deploy one User Define Function (UDF)
+title: Create and deploy a User Define Function (UDF)
 layout: function
 isPage: true
 category: howto
 ---

-An UDF corresponds to a custom JAVA class defined by a user.
-An UDF can easily be added to a [Warp 10 platform](http://www.warp10.io/).
+A UDF corresponds to a custom Java class defined by a user.
+A UDF can easily be added to a [Warp 10 platform](http://www.warp10.io/).

-In this page, we will learn how to implement an UDF and how to deploy a new UDF in your own platform.
-The goal of this "tutorial" udf is to create one single string from 2 strings that are currently on top of the stack.
+In this page, you will learn how to implement a UDF and how to deploy a new UDF in your own platform.
+The goal of this "tutorial" UDF is to create a single string from 2 strings that are currently on top of the stack.

 The full code is available on github [here](https://github.com/aurrelhebert/warp10-udf-tuto).

 ## UDF Interface

-The JAVA function have to implement our UDF interface in the WarpScriptRawJavaFunction.
+The Java function defining out UDF has to implement the `WarpScriptRawJavaFunction` interface .
-This class extends  [WarpScriptJavaFunction](https://github.com/cityzendata/warp10-platform/blob/master/warp10/src/main/java/io/warp10/warp/sdk/WarpScriptJavaFunction.java), and requires the implementation of the function "apply".
+You UDF class must then implement the function `apply` which will be called when your UDF is invoked.

+Additionally, your UDF can implement the method `isProtected` which returns a boolean indicating whether your UDF can be invoked from anywhere (`false`) or only from within server side macros (`true`)

 ## Getting starterd

-First of all, create a new Gradle project in your favorite IDE, and add a new package in src/main/java: io.warp10.tutorial.
+First of all, create a new Gradle project in your favorite IDE, and add a new package in src/main/java: `io.warp10.tutorial`.

-Then create the class HELLOWARP10 that implements WarpScriptRawJavaFunction.
+Then create the class HELLOWARP10 that implements `WarpScriptRawJavaFunction`.

 Use this [file]({{ site.baseurl }}/assets/data/build.gradle) as build.gradle.

-Inside the build.gradle file notice that it doesn't include in the JAR the WarpScript libraries, but indicated that those library are needed at execution.
-This is done when declaring in the build.gradle file the following instruction:
+Inside the `build.gradle` file, notice that it doesn't include in the generated jar the WarpScript library.
+Instead it indicates that this library is needed at execution time.
+This is done by declaring the following in `build.gradle`:

 ```
 provided 'io.warp10:warpscript:1.0.17'
 ```

-This operation is important because it means the UDF doesn't need to be recompiled for each new Warp 10 version as **it will dynamically use the current version** deployed on the Warp 10 cluster.
+This operation is important because it means the UDF doesn't need to be recompiled for each new Warp 10 version as **it will dynamically use the current version** available on your Warp 10 deployment.

 ## The Apply function

-In this function, first we load the current stack from the parameter.
+In this function, first we retrieve the current stack from the parameter.

 ```
 WarpScriptStack stack =(WarpScriptStack) arg0.get(0);
 ```

-Then we store both parameters that were on top of it.
+Then we extract the top two parameters.

 ```
 Object firstText = stack.pop();
 Object secondText = stack.pop();
 ```

-We check if both parameters are valid (if they are String it's enougth for this example).
+We check if both parameters are valid (if they are String it's enough for this example).

 ```
 if (!(firstText instanceof String)) {